sgwilbur/urbancode-client/README.md

 ### Setup

-The only requirement for these helpers in to install the *requests* library.
+The requirements for these helpers are identified in the requirements.txt file:

+    pip install -r requirements.txt